Porirua Hall of Fame

 All Black Captain

 Mourie was regarded as one of the world's best openside flankers through the 1970s and early 1980s, making 61 appearances for the All Blacks.
 He captained the All Blacks in 57 matches until 1982, which included the historic Grand Slam tour of Britain and Ireland in 1978.
-After his playing career, He coached Wellington from 1997-1999, before coaching the Hurricanes in 2000 and 2001.
+After his playing career, he coached Wellington from 1997-1999, before coaching the Hurricanes in 2000 and 2001.
 Hurricanes.co.nz

 Rex Redden